top of page

 What the Tide Takes considers water as force and memory.
 The element that shapes, erodes, and endures.
 It alters the land, and it alters us.

-In this exhibition, Greg Bennett and Peter Quarracinno explore the shifting margin between sea and shore.
+In this exhibition, Greg Bennett and Peter Quarracino explore the shifting margin between sea and shore.
 Through refined oil paintings, they render water not merely as subject, but as a vast, deliberate, and transformative presence.

 These works invite quiet reflection on what the tide removes, and to stand before what remains.

-MEGAN WHITFEILD:
+MEGAN WHITFIELD:

 VEILS OF WATER AND SKY